District Sales Manager Salary

 District Sales Manager Tasks

-- Ensure execution of the developed sales strategies, objectives, goals and targeted revenue generation.
+- Ensure execution of the developed sales strategies, plans and advertising or promotional programs.

-- Plan and implement sales programs for one or more of the company's product line.
+- Plans and implements sales programs for one or more of the company's product line.

 Common Career Paths for District Sales Manager

 At the upper end, District Sales Managers who move into a VP of Sales role can end up with a hefty increase in pay.
 The average income for VPs of Sales is a much higher $143K per year.
 When District Sales Managers are ready for the next step in their careers, they often become Regional Sales Managers or Regional Managers of Sales.
 Those roles pay an additional $3K and $3K, respectively.

 Regional Sales Manager Job Listings